firebase/flutterfire/packages/firebase_performance/firebase_performance/example/README.md

 1. (Optional) [Enable logging in Xcode](https://firebase.google.com/docs/perf-mon/get-started-ios).

-1. Remove the exisitng build files (`build/`) so that your own `GoogleService-Info.plist` will not be overriden,  and then run the app on an Android emulator.
+1. Remove the existing build files (`build/`) so that your own `GoogleService-Info.plist` will not be overridden,  and then run the app on an Android emulator.

 1. In a few minutes you should see data show up in your [Firebase Performance console](https://firebase.corp.google.com/project/_/performance).
 Click different buttons in the app to generate more data.